Combinatorial modelling: Examples

 1.- At a party there are 50 people.
-Everybody shakes everybody’s hand once.
+Everybody shakes everybody's hand once.
 How often are hands shaken in total?

 What we need to do is calculate the number of all possible pairs of party guests, which means, a sample of 2 people out of the 50 guests, so $k=2$ and $n=50$.
 A pair will be the same no matter the order of the two people.
 A handshake must be carried out by two different people (no repetition).
-So, it is required to select an ordered sample of 2 elements out of a set of 50 elements, in which repetition is not allowed.
+So, it is required to select an unordered sample of 2 elements out of a set of 50 elements, in which repetition is not allowed.
 That is all we need to know to choose the right operation, and the result is: